 Section 25.09.
 Special requirements for illuminated signs.

-[1] Illuminated signs are prohibited on single or two family residential properties located in residential or historic zoning districts.
+[1] Illuminated signs are prohibited on single or two-family residential properties located in residential or historic zoning districts.
 Where illumination is allowed on signs in residential or historic zoning districts, only remote source illumination may be used and no visible bulbs, neon tubing, luminous paints or plastics shall be permitted as a part of any signs or sign structures in said districts.

 [2] The source and design of the light or illumination emanating from a sign, including any electronic displays or other devices, shall be installed and/or shielded so that no light or illumination is angled or directed into a residential structure, or hinders the operation of motor vehicles.